 Medium term investment factors

 - Accessibility: The cost and effort of retrieving funds is a top priority.
-As noted above, accessing funds tied up in equities requires a sale, a trading fee, and taking capital gains (which could impact taxes).
+Equities require a sale, potentially a fee, and a

-- Stability: Risk is the factor that determines returns.
+capital gains event (which could impact taxes). - Stability: Risk is the factor that determines returns.
 Generally, the higher the risk, the higher the return.
 A crypto currency might return 1000 percent, but it will more likely go to zero.
 Just ask anyone who bought at the top of the market in February 2018.
 At the opposite end of the spectrum, you could bury your money in a lock box in an isolated corner of Antarctica.
 Excluding the polar bear attacks and judgmental penguins, the risks of monetary loss minimal.
 But the returns will be zero.
 Finding an investment with minimal risk means modest returns.
 That’s the trade-off.

 Investment priorities will dictate the ranking of these factors.
 One of the most accessible and stable investments is a savings account.
 If you need to get the money out quickly it is easy to withdraw.